 Both of them have been around for an age in the business of the internet and fully comprehend what they’re doing.

 To go with Bluehost or GoDaddy entirely depends on your requirements.
-If you desire great value for money you spend and/or to host a WordPress.org site, Bluehost is the best fit.
+If you desire great value for the money you spend.
+To host a WordPress.org site, Bluehost is the best fit.

 If you require all your website elements in one place, then choose GoDaddy.

 Both of them offer 30-day money-back guarantees, so there’s minimal risk to giving one of them a spin.